 In 2016, Larry Fink, chairman of BlackRock, wrote to CEOs of leading companies asking them to communicate to shareholders their annual strategic frameworks for long-term value creation.
-The 2018 edition of Larry Fink’s letter also challenged CEOs to consider their social purpose.
+The 2018 edition of Larry Fink’s letter also challenged CEOs to consider their social purpose, and in 2021 it asked companies to disclose a plan for how their business model will be compatible with a net zero economy, including how this plan is incorporated into their long-term strategy and reviewed by their board of directors.
 Many others, from Paul Polman to Jamie Dimon, have joined the chorus around considering the longer term, as well as the short and medium term.

 A number of questions arise: